0-lucas/digital-garden/content/Data-Centric AI/Data-Centric Evaluation.md

 >*e.g, if there are two identical data points in a dataset where omitting **both severely harms** model accuracy, **LOO influence** may still conclude that **neither is too important** **(unlike the Data Shapely value)**.*
 ___
-## Monte-Carlo Influence for Classification
+## Monte-Carlo influence for classification

 For an arbitrary classifier, it's possible to **approximate influence** via Monte-Carlo sampling: